NhanDoV/Udacity_project2_disaster_response/README.md

 # Disaster Response Pipeline Project
+# Summary
+- This project will include a `web app` where an emergency worker can input a new message and get classification results in several categories.
+The `web app` will also display visualizations of the data.

+- The purpose of the project is to build a model for an API that classifies disaster messages.
+Using the web app an emergency worker can input a new message and get classification results in several categories so to have an idea what kind of help is needed: "water", "shelter", "food", etc.

+# Instruction
 In a terminal that contains this README file, run commands in the following sequence:

 `python data/process_data.py` `data/disaster_messages.csv` `data/disaster_categories.csv` `data/DisasterResponse.db`